takeshi-kishima/terminal-ssh/README.md

 # Terminal SSH

-This extension allows you to easily establish SSH connections using VSCode's terminal.
+This extension allows you to easily establish SSH connections directly within VSCode's editor pane.

 ## Features

-- Start SSH connections directly within VSCode's terminal.
+- Start SSH connections directly within VSCode's editor pane.
 - Connect by selecting hosts from your existing SSH configuration file (`~/.ssh/config`).
 - Choose hosts from a quick pick menu or manually enter new connection information.